m2osw/eventdispatcher/snaploggerd/README.md

 used to redirect the logs to yet other locations.
 This very project can be used to send the data to a log server on another computer.

-Note: if you use syslog already, you can also setup syslog to share the logs between multiple computers.
-This will not include all the capabilities offered by our server, but you'll get logs from all your services (not just Snap! based service).
+_**Note:** if you use syslog already, you can also setup syslog to share the logs between multiple computers.
+This will not include all the capabilities offered by our server, but you'll get logs from all your services (not just Snap! based service)._

 # Daemon Appender

-The project comes with two sides: a new appender which receives the logs and sends them to the snaploggerd server via either TCP or UDP messages.
+The project comes with two sides:

+* A new appender which receives the logs and sends them to the snaploggerd server via either TCP or UDP messages.
+* A daemon which you can use to receive those TCP and UDP messages.

+The following is about the appenders which you link in your projects.

-The appender has to be linked to your project to be available to your users.
-At some point, we will implement a dynamic loader so appenders can be added to a directory and the base library can automatically pick them up from that directory.
+_**Note:** The appender library has to be linked to your project to be available to your users.
+At some point, we will port the libsnapwebsites dynamic loader will be used for appenders so these can be added to a directory and the base library can automatically pick them up from that directory._

 ## Options

-The appender supporst the following options:
+The appender supports the following options:

 ### Server IP & Port